Available on the Free plan

 Step 3: Verify DKIM and Return-Path

-To find your domain records:
+To find your unique DKIM and Return-Path records:

 From your Judge.me admin, go to Settings > Email templates.